kohler/hotcrp/devel/apidoc/revpref.md

 * An optional **expertise** indicator: `X` (expert), `Y` (some expertise), or `Z` (little expertise).

-In text the two combine as the value followed by the expertise letter — for example `10X` (strong preference, expert) or `-5` (mild aversion, no expertise stated).
+In text the two combine as the value followed by the expertise letter—for example `10X` (strong preference, expert) or `-5` (mild aversion, no expertise stated).